sams-chw/Image-Captioning/README.md

 # Image Captioning

-In this second project of CVND-Udacity, a neural network architecture is created that automatically generate captions from images.
+In this second project of CVND-Udacity, a neural network architecture has been built that automatically generate captions from images.
 The network has been trained using Microsoft Common Objects in COntext (MS COCO) dataset.